bosonprotocol/contracts/README.md

 npm run tests:coverage
 ```

-`solidity-coverage` runs its own instance of Ganache internally, as well as instrumenting contracts before running.
+`solidity-coverage` runs its own instance of the hardhatEVM internally, as well as instrumenting contracts before running, note that the contracts are not run through an optimiser when calculating the code coverage, so please do ignore any warnings about contract size when calculating the code coverage.

 ---
 ### Code Linting & Formatting